ebarylko/cmpt-276/finite-state-diagram.md

 These smaller issues will then be moved back into TODO.

-When a developer is assigned an issue to work on, then the issue moves into IN_PROGRESS.
+When a developer begins to work on an issue, the issue moves into IN_PROGRESS.
 If there are a deluge of issues deemed to be more important than the current issue a developer is working on, the issue may get moved back